 There are a number of different ways to get cheap Empire State Building tickets.

 Most of these discounts will be good for general admission tickets, so anyone who wants an Express Pass will need to upgrade.

-If you are considering the purchase of a New York City tourist attraction discount pass, then listen up.
+If you are considering the purchase of a New York City tourist attraction discount pass, you definitely want to read this.

 It is also free "twice" with the purchase of a CityPass booklet, giving you the opportunity to come day and night.